kvatnynito/P1-1-proxmox-segmentation-lab/README.md

 5. Deploy VMs into LAN1 or LAN2 per inventory

 ## What’s Next

-This repo is the foundation for P1-2:
+This repo is the foundation for [P1-2: WEF, Sysmon, Wazuh, Elastic, and Splunk Telemetry Pipeline](https://github.com/kvatnynito/P1-2-wef-sysmon-to-wazuh-elastic-splunk):

 - centralized telemetry pipelines (`WEF/Sysmon → Wazuh/Elastic/Splunk`)
 - additional telemetry-supporting hosts as needed for validation and detection workflows
 - attack simulation and investigation case files using segmented zones